Hoomee90/haiku-checker/README.md

 ## Description

-This site allows users to "take care" of a "plant" by clicking buttons that make numbers go up.
-All javascript code is written with functional programming concepts in mind.
+This site allows users to check whether their haiku follow the proper rules.
+It very often gets the answer wildly wrong because I couldn't get a syllable library working.

 ## Setup/Installation Requirements